AT&T Stadium: Southwest Classic

 The Arkansas Razorbacks vs. Texas A&M Aggies football rivalry, which began in 1903, was renewed in 2009 as the Southwest Classic, and was played at Cowboys Stadium from 2009 through 2011.
 In 2012, Texas A&M joined Arkansas in the Southeastern Conference, and the series reverted to the schools' home fields, Kyle Field in College Station, Texas for the 2012 game and Donald W. Reynolds Razorback Stadium in Fayetteville, Arkansas in 2013.
 The Southwest Classic returned to AT&T Stadium in 2014 and will remain there through at least 2024.

-The 2020 game was moved from Arlington to College Station due to the ongoing COVID-19 pandemic.
+The 2020 game was moved from Arlington to College Station due to the COVID-19 pandemic.